x01Jin/discord-games-launcher/docs/dev/ui.md

 - Double-click to toggle start/stop
 - Context menu for actions
 - Stop All button for quick cleanup
-- **NEW:** GUI mode for better Discord game detection with status info dialog

 ### UI Structure__